EvaCup FAQsWhether you’re new to menstrual cups or just the EvaCup, you’re bound to have questions about it. Here are a few FAQs we can help you with.

 Is the EvaCup safe?

 The EvaCup is perfectly safe to use.
-EvaCup is manufactured in the US and FDA registered.
-It is made of 100% high-quality FDA approved medical grade silicone, contains no chemicals or heavy metals, and is highly unlikely to cause an allergic reaction.
-Make sure to clean it properly and sterilize it before and after every use to avoid any infections.
+It is made of high-quality medical grade silicone, contains no chemicals or heavy metals, and is highly unlikely to cause an allergic reaction.
+Make sure to clean it properly and sanitize it before and after every use to avoid any infections.
 Also, wash your hand when handling the product.

 Can it get Stuck?